 A Time To Make Tough Engineering Decisions

-We have entered a critical time in the life cycle of many companies around the world.
-The world has shifted away from a period of immense growth, and as many struggle to meet revenue expectations, companies and their leaders face a ton of pressure both internally and externally.
-While this is an existential threat for businesses to be sure, it can also be an opportunity for engineering organizations to help the broader organization help itself, and accelerate out of the bad times: this can be a time when engineering leaders can make the tough decisions that couldn’t be made before, and ultimately to come out of this hardship even stronger.
+Many companies are entering a critical time in their lifecycle due to the impact of the uncertain economy.
+When companies prepare for an anticipated economic downturn, or struggle to meet revenue expectations, their leaders face a ton of pressure both internally and externally.
+Both situations are existential threats to businesses, but they can also be an opportunity for engineering organizations to help the broader organization help itself, and accelerate out of the bad times: this can be a time when engineering leaders can make the tough decisions that couldn’t be made before, and ultimately to come out of this hardship even stronger.

 The Engineering Challenge of Growth Mindset